dart-lang/web/README.md

   that is standards track and supported on Chrome, Firefox, and Safari to reduce the number of breaking changes.
 This is currently WIP and some members may be added or removed.

+### Generation

+Most of the APIs in this package are generated from public assets.
+See the [tool directory](https://github.com/dart-lang/web/tree/main/tool) in the source repository to learn more.